Elan-atd/AHRS_CALIBRATION/AHRS_CALIBRATION.md

 ![](RackMultipart20230629-1-9ag2mm_html_9de6b72062a89b4f.png)

+## Different Gyro modes:
 ●Vertical gyro mode:

 Once roll and pitch angles are initialized, the EKF filter is running in a vertical gyro mode, where **only roll and pitch angles** are estimated.
 This mode uses a vertical reference and internal gyroscopes to estimate orientation.
 Therefore, the heading angle is freely drifting.
 Ship motion data is provided but may have degraded accuracy in dynamic environments.

-●We have to change this to AHRS mode in order to make a proper estimation of yaw and to take that under consideration in EKF estimation.
-This requires a fresh calibration[rotate in yaw axis] of the yaw angle in the system[Place where it is going to be used in the bot].
+>●We have to change this to AHRS mode in order to make a proper estimation of yaw and to take that under consideration in EKF estimation.
+This requires a fresh calibration[**rotate in yaw axis**] of the yaw angle in the system[**Place where it is going to be used in the bot**].

+## Calibration Procedure:
 ●This can possibly be done through the SBG Center software, in the calibration menu, we calibrated in **2d-mode,**

 And we're able to calibrate in the yaw axis, by slowly rotating the sensor slowly according to the analysis observed on the software,